My mother was born in Lisburn, Co. Down, and was the granddaughter of

 -Glenn Barrett Weiser

 Barrett is a well known Irish clan which includes various septs including MacPadine, MacWattin, MacEvilly (Mac an Mhileadha), and MacAndrew.
 There are two Barrett clans in Ireland which were believed to be unrelated before recent research proved otherwise.
-They are Norman in origin, and trace their ancestry to a John Baret who came over from France with William the Conquerer and are mentioned under the name of Baret in the Domesday book of 1086.
+They are Norman in origin, and trace their ancestry to a John Baret who came over from France with William the Conquerer in 1066.
+The name Baret can be found in the Roll of Battle Abbey, the monument William erected to honor those who fought with him at Hastings.
+They are later mentioned under the name of Baret in the Domesday book of 1086.
 The Barretts then came to Ireland with the Norman warlord Strongbow (Richard Le Clare, the Duke of Pembroke) at the end of the twelfth century.

 The first branch of the clan are the Munster Barretts of Co.
 Cork, and the other is the Barrett clan of Connacht, most numerous in the Mayo-Galway mountain region.
 This clan was thought to be Gaelic in origin, although it known that they came to Ireland with the Norman invasion.
 They were hired mercenaries from Wales.
 To this day, the Barretts and the Barrys of Connacht are known as "the Welshmen of Tirawley".